 Qualified field instructors for MSW students must have a master's degree in social work from a CSWE-accredited school of social work and at least two years post-master's experience.
 Licensed mental health professionals from related disciplines are eligible as well; these include marriage and family therapy, mental health counseling, psychology or psychiatry.
-Non-psychiatrist physicians, nurse practitioners, and physician's assistants with advanced mental health training will also be considered.
+Non-psychiatrist physicians, nurse practitioners, and physician's assistants with advanced mental health training will also be considered at the discretion of the Office of Field Education.